stringfromjava/stringfromjava/README.md

 - I play and create a lot of games in my freetime!
     - Currently working on Starcore (a personal game of mine) and small Roblox games
-- I like Friday Night Funkin' a *little* too much 🥀
+- I like Friday Night Funkin' and rhythm games general
     - Very experienced with FNF's code ([the original game](https://github.com/FunkinCrew/Funkin) and [Psych](https://github.com/ShadowMario/FNF-PsychEngine) are my main engines)
 - I play Roblox quite often
-    - RIVALS
-    - Project: Afternight
-    - Noobs in Combat

 # Contacts
 If you are contacting me professionally, then please use my email (linked in my profile's connections).

-If you want to hire me for something small or need to contact me fast and directly, use my Discord (`@korithekoder`).
+If you want to hire me for something small or need to contact me fast and directly, use my Discord (`@publicstaticstring`).